NarDarbin/webtech-lab183/README.md

 #### Parameter Missing

 Code: 400 \
 Description: the error occurs when one of the parameters (image, author, tags, alt, or description) is missing.
-The message specifies which paramenter/s is/are missing \
+The message specifies which paramenter/s is/are missing.
+\
 HTTP MIME Response Example:
 ```
 HTTP/1.1 400 Bad Request